DXHeroes/knowledge-base-content/practices/tech_lead.md

 slug: tech-lead
 aspect: culture
 stages:
-- building a team
+- building_team
 short_description: A tech lead is an experienced developer who ensures that team members follow major technical decision.
 It should be a person with a desire to learn and share new concepts and technologies.
 tags:
-- tech
-- technical
+- roles
-- lead
+- team
 - leader
 - manager
 - management
-- leader
-- senior
 keywords:
 - technology
 - developer